 Allocating your reimbursements for meals.
-Because your excess meal expenses are subject to the 50% deduction limit, you must figure them separately from other expenses.
-If your employer paid you a single amount to cover both meals and other expenses, you must allocate the reimbursement as follows:
+Because your excess meal expenses are subject to the 50% limit, you must figure them separately from your other expenses.
+If your employer paid you a single amount to cover both meals and other expenses, you must allocate the reimbursement so that you can figure your excess meal expenses separately.
+You make the allocation as follows: